 - 1. Sit for the National Certification Exam; - 2.
-Demonstrate the ability to comprehend, apply, and evaluate clinical information relevant to their role as an occupational therapy assistant; - Demonstrate the clinical skills and proficiency in all relevant practice areas necessary to fulfill the role as an occupational therapy assistant; - Demonstrate professional behavior consistent with employer expectations for the occupational therapy assistant; - Demonstrate professional skills to begin work in any one of the specialty areas of occupational therapy practice with the general and specific tools necessary to complete the job requirements; - 6.
-Comprehend the scope of occupational therapy practice; - 7.
-Complete the comprehensive learning outcomes identified within each syllabus; and - 8.
-Complete the comprehensive learning outcomes identified with the General Education Component.
+Demonstrate the ability to apply, analyze, and evaluate clinical information relevant to their role as an occupational therapy assistant; - Demonstrate the clinical skills and proficiency in all relevant practice areas necessary to fulfill the role as an entry-level occupational therapy assistant; - Demonstrate professional behavior consistent with employer expectations for the occupational therapy assistant; - Demonstrate professional skills to begin work in any one of the specialty areas of occupational therapy practice with the general and specific tools necessary to complete the job requirements; - 6.
+Apply the scope of occupational therapy practice; - 7.
+Apply the comprehensive learning outcomes identified within each syllabus; and - 8.
+Apply the comprehensive learning outcomes identified with the General Education Component.